bramleyccslab/hexcraft/README.md

     - hex_game_2.py: the second (and the current) version of a hex game, with objective shape as goal and can judge whether the objective is reached.
     - solver.py: a script for searching all the possible action chains that could solve a problem within a certain chain length.
 - js
-    - demo and demo_nocache are Neil's code
+    - demo and demo_nocache are original demo sites created by Neil
     - testing.html: modified no_cache used for the experiment.
 Among other things, in this file the caches and their corresponding testing trials are defined.
     - task.js: actual hexcraft task.
 The logic behind all actions etc is set up here.